Workshops on Best Practices in Microscopy, Quantitation, and AI

 Experienced Instructor:

 Daniel A. Peterson, Ph.D. has been conducting international courses in microscopy and quantitative histology since 1996.
 Dan is an NIH-funded investigator in neural repair and stem cell biology who maintains an active lab.
-He is on the editorial board of Neurobiology of Aging, Frontiers in Neuroscience and Stem Cells and Development among other journals in the field of regenerative medicine and is a frequent ad-hoc reviewer for a number of neuroscience, stem cell, and clinical journals.
+He is on the editorial board of Frontiers in Neuroscience and Stem Cells and Development among other journals in the field of regenerative medicine and is a frequent ad-hoc reviewer for a number of neuroscience, stem cell, and clinical journals.
 Dan served as Chairman of an NIH study section (Neurogenesis and Cell Fate) and is Professor and Vice-Chairman of Neuroscience and Director of the Center for Stem Cell and Regenerative Medicine.
 Recently, Dan was a Fulbright Senior Scholar in Germany and has established several international collaborations.
 He serves on the Scientific Advisory Board of the Brain Research Foundation and is a past-President of the American Society for Neural Therapy and Repair.
 In 2019, he was elected to the Board of Governors for the International Society for Stereology and Image Analysis.

 Virtual Workshop Registration Deadlines